pingcap/docs/sql/slow-query.md

 * `User`: The name of the user who executes this statement.
 * `Conn_ID`: The Connection ID (session ID).
 For example, you can use the keyword `con:3` to `grep` the log whose session ID is 3.
 * `Query_time`: Indicates the execution time of this statement.
 Only the statement whose execution time exceeds slow-threshold outputs this log (the unit is second).
 The unit of all the following time fields is second.
-* `Process_time`: The total processing time of this SQL in TiKV.
-Because the data will be sent to TiKV in parallel.
-This value may exceed `Query_time`.
+* `Process_time`: The total processing time of this SQL statement in TiKV.
+Because the data is sent to TiKV concurrently, this value may exceed `Query_time`.
 * `Wait_time`: The total waiting time of this statement in TiKV.
 Because the Coprocessor of TiKV runs a limited number of threads, requests might queue up when all threads of Coprocessor are working.
 When a request in the queue takes a long time to process, the waiting time of the subsequent requests will increase.
 * `Backoff_time`: The waiting time before retry when this statement encounters errors that require a retry.
-The common errors as such include: lock occurs, Region split, `TiKV server is busy`.
+The common errors as such include: lock occurring, Region splitting, and `tikv server is busy`.
 * `Request_count`: The number of Coprocessor requests that this statement sends.
 * `Total_keys`: The number of keys that Coprocessor has scanned.
 * `Process_keys`: The number of keys that Coprocessor has processed.
 Compared with `total_keys`, `processed_keys` does not include the old versions of MVCC.
-A great difference between `processed_keys` and `total_keys` indicates that the number of old versions is relatively large.
+A great difference between `processed_keys` and `total_keys` indicates that many old versions exist.
 * `DB`: The current database.
 * `Index_ids`: The IDs of the indexes involved in the statement.
-* `Is_internal`: Whether the SQL is internal in TiDB.
-If true, it is internal SQL executed in TiDB, such as analyze, load variable, etc.; If false, it is the SQL executed by the user.
+* `Is_internal`: Whether the SQL statement is TiDB internal. `true` indicates that the SQL statement is executed internally in TiDB, such as Analyze, load variables, etc.; `false` indicates the SQL statement is executed by the user.
 * `Digest`: The fingerprint of the SQL statement.
 * `Memory_max`: Indicates the maximum memory space used during the execution period of this SQL statement (the unit is byte).
 * `Num_cop_tasks`: The number of cop-tasks.